rediscookbook/rediscookbook/recipes/store_ruby_objects/recipe.md

 ### Solution

-As with any key-value database you can use the key to simulate structure:
+As with any key-value database, you can use the key to simulate structure:

     >> redis.set "event:42:name", "Redis Meetup"
     => "OK"